-When you dig into a helping of this homemade Instant Pot Zuppa Toscana recipe, you will feel like you have a piece of Italy right in your dining room.
+When you dig into a helping of this homemade Keto Zuppa Toscana recipe, you will feel like you have a piece of Italy right in your dining room.
 Sausage, onions, garlic, juicy tomatoes, spinach, all go together in a creamy base that’s irresistible.
 The aroma of freshly made soup is sure to make you excited to eat!

 Whether you have ever been to Italy or you just love the flavors of Italian food at your local restaurant, you’ll be pleased with this recipe.
 It tastes like it has been cooking for hours and hours, but in reality, it took no time at all.
 Using your pressure cooker means that it’s mostly hands-off, and you can spend time working on other projects or making a side dish.

 I seriously love using my Instant Pot for quick dinner recipes.
 It can take a little bit to come to pressure, but other than that, it’s super-fast, and I don’t have to do a ton.
 But the best part is when everyone happily eats dinner without complaint, with my Olive Garden zuppa toscana copycat recipe!